Planning & Quantities: A Guide to the Bar at Wedding

 - Incorporate seasonal trends that match your wedding’s timing and theme

-Don't forget to balance your selections to accommodate different taste preferences.
-Offer a mix of light beers alongside hoppy IPAs, and pair sweet wines like Moscato with drier varieties.
+Don’t forget to balance your selections to accommodate different taste preferences.
+Offer a mix of light beers alongside hoppy IPAs, and pair sweet wines, such as Moscato, with drier varieties.

-When designing signature cocktails, work with local distilleries to incorporate regional spirits and enhance them with locally sourced ingredients like fresh berries or elderflower.
+When designing signature cocktails, collaborate with local distilleries to incorporate regional spirits and enhance them with locally sourced ingredients, such as fresh berries or elderflower.
+It’s important to have a direct chat with your local suppliers to clarify arrangements and ensure your preferences are met.

 Remember that your beverage selection can tell a story about your region and create memorable moments for your guests.
 Add artisanal sodas and infused waters to provide non-alcoholic options that maintain that local touch.